RobotExMachina/Machina.NET/Docs/DEV - Revisions.md

 - [ ] Test that Tool attach/detachment works good
 - [ ] Add Tooling for KUKA+UR

+## BUILD 1301

 ## BUILD 1300
 - _*BRobot*_ is now called _*Machina*_
+- [x] Fix big: TransformTo is not working good, only outputs [0,0,0,1] or [1,0,0,0] quaternions for ABB.
+There was a typo in RM creation.

 ---